breakAIDev/2026-02-jupiter-lend/README.md

 ### Rent Claim Issue

-There is currently no way to close a position PDA to claim the rent back.
+There is currently no way to close a position PDA to claim the rent back. (see [Certora FV](https://static-r2.jup.ag/lend/audits/centora_audit.pdf), exhibit L03)

 ### First / Last Vault User Issues